 ADVISORY BOARD TERMS OF REFERENCE

 In 1999, the Council of Foundation decided to establish an Advisory Board according to Articles 19 and 20 of the Statutes.
-The composition and the level of engagement have changed over the years, but the core idea has remained the same: the Advisory Board should provide the views and perspectives, knowledge and actual needs of practitioners and senior staff of mine action programmes and actors, thus contributing to the relevance of GICHD work.
+The composition and the level of engagement have changed over the years, but the core idea has remained the same: the Advisory Board should provide the views and perspectives, knowledge and actual needs of practitioners and senior staff of explosive ordnance risk reduction (EORR) programmes and actors, thus contributing to the relevance of GICHD work.

 Composition and status

-- The Advisory Board will consist of up to twenty members who should be active in and/or closely linked to the mine action sector.
+- The Advisory Board will consist of members who should be active in and/or closely linked to EORR programmes.

 - The composition should take into account gender and diversity.
 At least one member should provide specific gender and diversity knowledge and experience in the development and application of diversity-sensitive policies.